REI Co-op Ruckpack 40 Review

 Comfort

 The back panel is padded and breathable.
-The mesh portion on the top two-thirds consists of four ridged foam sections, covered by mesh squares to allow for optimal airflow.
+The mesh portion on the top two-thirds consists of four ridged foam sections covered by mesh squares to allow for optimal airflow.
 The bottom third, which sits on the lower back, is made up of two hard foam squares.
 These are a little less breathable, but their function is to offer ample support to your lower back since that is most likely where your heavy gear sits.
-After a few hikes with heavy climbing gear in the base, we found ourselves very grateful for the harder foam sections.
-The Ruckpack 40 comes equipped with a removable plastic frame placed inside a zipper compartment in the back panel, which doubles as a laptop sleeve and a space for a water bladder.
 This plastic frame offers a little more structure to the pack and keeps items from poking you in the back.
+If your pack isn't fully loaded, it may feel a bit uncomfortable or obtrusive.

 REI made this pack gender-specific.
 While we only performed hands-on testing with the women's version, they do have a men's version, which we did a bit of research on.
 The men's and women's versions really only differ in the way they fit larger and smaller frames.
-If you are a larger framed human, you may consider the men's version, and if you are more on the petite side of the spectrum, go for the women's.
+If you are a larger-framed human, you may consider the men's version, and if you are more on the petite side of the spectrum, go for the women's.
 We had humans of all genders and sizes try the women's pack, and as long as you are okay with the hip belt sitting a little high, most of our testers found it very comfortable.

 The Ruckpack is tapered in shape, which allows for heavy items to fall to the base and stay there.
 We took this travel backpack out climbing and camping with us and just loved how everything heavy stayed close to our body at the base of the pack.
 Not only is this the most comfortable and efficient way of carrying hefty gear, but it helps to keep lighter, more fragile goods like snacks and electronics happily floating out of harm's way at the top of the pack.